 20 of 24

 These freshly made fake Chinese ancient coins are made by the same counterfeiting operation that makes the silver dollars, crowns, and other fake silver and copper coinage depicted in this gallery.
 Although the coins might appear to have been dug up from the ground, they are merely treated artifacts that were cast within the past couple of weeks.Continue to 21 of 24 below.

 These coins, while fake, replicate the type of coin which has been made in China for at least 2,500 years.
 Genuine ancient Chinese coins are some of the most fascinating and low-cost ancient coins on the market, but with so many fakes coming out of China it is very dangerous to your pocketbook to collect them unless you know your stuff.
 Fakes like these can be very convincing to non-expert Chinese coin collectors.Continue to 22 of 24 below.

 In the photos, there are very few banknotes shown.
 In the back on the lower shelf, you can see coin dies for sale, so you can make your counterfeit coins.Continue to 23 of 24 below.

 23 of 24

 Processed Fake Coins Awaiting Dispersal

-The coins in this photo represent an assortment of fake coins which have been processed after striking to make them look circulated or dug from the ground.
-The Chinese are experts at the art of processing newly-minted items to make them look old, and these coins are a typical example of this time-honored Chinese art.Continue to 24 of 24 below.
+These coins represent an assortment of fake coins that have been processed after striking to make them look circulated or dug from the ground.
+The Chinese are experts at the art of processing newly minted items to make them look old, and these coins are a typical example of this time-honored Chinese art.Continue to 24 of 24 below.

 24 of 24